Unsupervised Point Cloud Pre-Training via Contrasting and Clustering: Experiments

-The stochastic data augmentation module transforms any given point cloud randomly resulting in two correlated views of the same point cloud, denoted $\bm{\mathcal{P}}^a$ and $\bm{\mathcal{P}}^b$, which are considered as a positive pair.
-In this work, we sequentially apply three simple augmentations: random cropping followed by sampling a fixed number of points for each point cloud, random rotation, and random jittering.
+\paragraph*{Data augmentation} The stochastic data augmentation module generates two correlated views, $P_i^a$ and $P_i^b$, from each input point cloud $P_i$, which are treated as a positive pair.
+In our implementation, three augmentations are applied sequentially: random cropping followed by point sampling, random rotation, and random jittering.

-\begin{itemize} \item{\verb|Random Cropping|}: For each point cloud, we sample a half-space with a random direction $s\in \mathcal{S}^2$ and shift it such that approximately $85\%$ of the points are retained. \item{\verb|Random Rotation|}: The training point cloud is randomly rotated along the axis, and the rolling angles are uniformly chosen between $-5.0^\circ$ and $5.0^\circ$. \item{\verb|Random Jittering|}: We randomly jitter the points in the point clouds by adding noise sampled from $\mathcal {N}(0; 0.01)$ and clipped to [-0.025, 0.025] on each axis. \end{itemize}
+\begin{itemize} \item \textbf{Random Cropping:} For each point cloud, we sample a half-space from the unit sphere $S^2=\{x\in\mathbb{R}^3 \mid \|x\|=1\},$ with a random direction $s\in S^2$, and shift it such that approximately 85\% of the points are preserved.